 The themes were found to have matched with TRAP-18 indicators of threatening behavior.

-Lead author Dr. Awni Etaywe, who is an expert in focusing on terrorism, says the advantage of large language models (LLMs) like ChatGPT is it could be used as a complementary tool which does not require specific training.
+Lead author Dr. Awni Etaywe, who is an expert in forensic linguistics focusing on terrorism, says the advantage of large language models (LLMs) like ChatGPT is it could be used as a complementary tool which does not require specific training.

 "While LLMs cannot replace human judgment or close-text analysis, they offer valuable investigative clues, accelerating suspicion and enhancing our understanding of the motivations behind terrorist discourse," Dr. Etaywe said.